Non-Linear Operator-valued Elliptic Flows with Application to Quantum Field Theory: The Elliptic Operator-Valued Flow

 In fact, Theorem \ref{lemma constante of motion copy(6)} (i) is presented here for the sake of simplicity.
 Indeed, this statement clearly shows the general ellipticity property of the flow, since Theorem \ref{lemma constante of motion copy(6)} (i) yields

 for some positive constant $\mathrm{C}\in \mathbb{R}_{0}^{+}$.
-In this case, we say that $X=\Upsilon _{t}$ is elliptically bounded (from below and above) with respect to $Y=D_{t}$\textit{\ }for all times (up to the singular case $ \mu =0$)\textit{, }see Theorem \ref{lemma constante of motion copy(6)} and Definition \ref{RelBoundInside}.
-As already mentioned, a way to circumvent the necessary boundedness of $\Upsilon _{0}$ used in Theorem \ref{lemma constante of motion copy(6)} (i) is given by Theorem \ref{Theorem sympa} (ii), which tells that $X=\Delta _{t}$ is, in some sense, again elliptically bounded from above with respect to $Y=D_{t}$ at each fixed time $t\in \mathbb{R}_{0}^{+}$.
+In this case, one could say that $X=\Upsilon _{t}$ is elliptically bounded (from below and above) with respect to $Y=D_{t}$\textit{\ }for all times (up to the singular case $\mu =0$)\textit{, }see Theorem \ref{lemma constante of motion copy(6)} .
+As already mentioned, a way to circumvent the necessary boundedness of $ \Upsilon _{0}$ used in Theorem \ref{lemma constante of motion copy(6)} (i) is given by Theorem \ref{Theorem sympa} (ii), which is important to study the convergence of the operator-valued flow, with possibly exponential decay. \